 - 4. What are the factors to consider in choosing a vibratory dryer machine?

-- 5. What are the things to bear in mind in the usage of a vibratory dryer machine?
+- 5. What are the things to bear in mind when using a vibratory dryer machine?

 - 6. What are the functionalities of vibratory dryer machines?